JiriTrecak/Laurine/README.md

-> Author's note: Thanks everyone for making Laurine **TOP trending** Swift repository in the world - this is amazing and very heart-warming!
+> Author's note: Thanks everyone for making Laurine the **TOP trending** Swift repository in the world - this is amazing and very heart-warming!
 But this is just the beginning.

-> For last few years, me and my team worked on a tool to **completely change mobile programming** - make it way **faster** and **more fun** for everyone - and we are nearly ready to release it to the world.
+> For the last few years, my team and I worked on a tool to **completely change mobile programming** - make it way **faster** and **more fun** for everyone - and we are nearly ready to release it to the world.
 If you are interested, head over to **[Supernova Website](http://supernova.studio/coming-soon/)** and sign up for private beta.
 Vive la Revolution.

 [![Swift 3.0](https://img.shields.io/badge/Swift-3.0-orange.svg?style=flat)](https://developer.apple.com/swift/)